Maxima of a Random Model of the Riemann Zeta Function over Intervals of Varying Length: Introduction

 where the fluctuations $\mathcal M_t$ are known in the limit $t\to\infty$.
 In view of Equation \eqref{eqn: FHK}, we see that the extreme statistics of a BBM at time $t$ should be the same as the ones of $(X_T(h),|h|\leq 1)$, after the identification $\log\log T\longleftrightarrow t$.

 What about longer intervals?
 It is not hard to check that the maximum of two independent BBM's (or any finite number for that matter) also satisfy \eqref{eqn: BBM}.
-This is because, by construction, this is the same as waiting a finite amount of time for a single BBM, and it does not affect the statistics of the maximum for large time.
+Indeed, this is the same as the situation of a single BBM right after the first splitting, which occurs in a finite time.
+Hence, the statistics of the maximum are not affected for $t$ large.
 However, if one takes many (depending on $t$) independent BBM's, Equation \eqref{eqn: BBM} should eventually morph to IID statistics.
 Equation \eqref{eqn: covariance} suggests that the process $(X_T(h), |h|\leq (\log T)^\theta)$ should behave like $(\log T)^\theta$ independent copies of $(X_T(h), |h|\leq 1)$, because of the strong decoupling for $h$'s at a distance more than $1$.
 In particular, the right number of independent BBM's needed to match to the subleading order the extreme value statistics of $(X_T(h), |h|\leq (\log T)^\theta)$ would be $e^{t\theta}$.
 To sum up, the proofs of Theorems \ref{thm:thetafixed} and \ref{thm:thetamove} are guided by the analysis of the extreme values of $e^{t\theta}$ independent BBM's.
 We stress that the precise decay $\theta\sim t^{-\alpha}$ needed to capture the intermediate regime is a non-trivial consequence of Theorem \ref{thm: right tail}.

 The upper bounds of the theorems are derived in Section \ref{sect: UB}.
 For $\theta>0$, the proof is not hard and is done in Section \ref{sect: UB thetafixed}.
 It follows by a simple union bound on the number of points, which is $(\log T)^{\theta}\cdot \log T=(\log T)^{1+\theta}$, since there are $e^t=\log T$ points in intervals of size one, and there are essentially $e^{t\theta}=(\log T)^\theta$ such intervals.
 The case $\theta\downarrow 0$ is much more subtle.
 It is established by taking a union bound over $e^{t\theta}$ intervals of size one, each of which have a precise right tail given in Theorem \ref{thm: right tail}.
 The calculation involves every factor in the estimate of the right tail.
 This is done in Section \ref{sect: UB thetamove}.
 The proof of the right tail of the maximum for $\theta=0$ is given in Section \ref{sect: right tail}.
-This section might be of independent interest.
-It gives an alternative and direct approach to proving the upper tail tightness for log-correlated processes, in particular for the 2D Gaussian free field, that avoids the use of Gaussian comparison \cites{Bis, BraDinZei}.